Secondary Education Building

 Location: Camden, London

-We have been commissioned to design two two-story building extensions for Camden School for Girls.
-Camden was founded as a school for girls in 1871 by Frances Mary Buss, one of the great pioneers of women’s education.
-The school promotes progressive education and has an ethos of excellence.
-Our design tries to address the reputation of the school in a campus that has little spatial coherence with several buildings built at different periods and in contrasting character.
+We have remodelled and extended two buildings for Camden School for Girls.
+Camden School for Girls was founded for the education of girls in 1871 by Frances Mary Buss, one of the great pioneers of women’s education.
+The school promotes an ethos of excellence and creativity.
+Our architecture tries to match this ethos.